jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 ## Insights Deep-Dive
-### Where should researchers look for candidate stars for academic papers?
+### Where Should Researchers Look for Candidate Stars for Academic Papers?
-In order to make best use of team resources, we want to direct attention to those sectors of the sky which have the highest percentages of unpublished stars.
-Once this has been determined, researchers will be recommended to said sectors to conduct period spacing searches on known variable stars(?).
-However, ideal sectors may vary depeding on one's research objectives.
-For example: where should one look if they are hoping to publish on stars within a specific year of TESS observations?
-What sector should one examine if they are focused on publishing on pulsating GIANT stars?
-Pulsating DWARF stars?
-The dynamic filtering functionality implemented into the below dashboards allow team members to answer these questions.
+To best allocate team resources, we aim to focus on the sectors of the sky which have the highest percentages of unpublished stars.
+By identifying these areas, we can recommend specific sectors for researchers to target in their search for unpublished variable stars for further study.
+However, ideal sectors may vary depending on one's research objectives.
+For example, researchers interested in publishing on stars from a particular year of TESS observations or on specific types of pulsating stars (e.g., giant or dwarf stars) may prioritize different sectors.
+The dynamic filtering functionality in the dashboards below allows team members to tailor their search based on these specific research objectives.
 <br/><br/>

 ##